 Keflavik Airport Mini Guide

-Why do People go to Keflavik?
+Why do people visit Keflavik?

 Keflavik is an important fishing town in the south west of Iceland that was founded by Scottish emigrants in the 16th century.
 There are still parts of the town with buildings dating back to this time but many were of wooden construction so didn’t survive the passage of time.
 The town grew further after the development of a US Air Force base nearby and after that closed people turned once again to its natural resources for income.
 Today, it’s a hotspot for tourism with whale watching boat trips leaving the harbour daily and many walkers enjoying the hill and coastal trails leading out of the town.